Multi-photon entanglement and interferometry: Quantum communication

 \subsection{Quantum dense coding}

-One can encode two bits on two qubits in such a way that each qubit carries a sigle bit.
-For qubits represented by polarization states of two photons one may have: $HH$, $HV$, $VH$, and $VV$.
-The idea of quantum dense coding, introduced by Bennett and Wiesner (1992) is that, by manipulating only \emph{one} of the two particles in a Bell state, one can encode two bits of information.
+One can encode two bits of classical information with two qubits in such a way that each qubit carries a single bit.
+To this end, in the case of two qubits represented by polarization states one could use states $HH$, $HV$, $VH$ and $VV$.
+The idea of quantum dense coding, introduced by Bennett and Wiesner (1992) is that, by manipulating only \emph{one} of the two particles in a Bell state, one can also encode two bits of information.

 The procedure runs as follows: